Avinash-Bgsrak/AirlineBookingSystem/README.md

 Note : If you face problem in JDBC connection use the given mysqlconnector jar.

-How to add Jar file ?
+How to add MysqlConnector Jar file ?
-Step 1: Download myysqlconnector from repository.
+Step 1: Download myysqlconnector.jar from repository.
 Step 2: Open NetBeans and select the project go to project particular library left click on that select add JAR.
 Step 3: Select that downloaded mysqlconnector JAR file and open it.
 Step 4: All done finally run the program.

+How to add JCalendar Jar file ?
+Step 1: Download JCalander.jar from repository.
+Step 2: Extract it.
+Step 3: Open NetBeans go to tools>palette>Swing/AWT Components a dialog box will appear select swing control then select add from JAR choose from extrcted Jcalander JAR folder go to lib folder inside lib choose Jcalander jar then click next select all component(like JDateChooser ,JCalander.. etc) and then next select swing controler and finally click on finish.
+Step 4: Select that downloaded mysqlconnector JAR file and open it.
+Step 5: All done finally run the program.

 Thank You!
 </pre>